bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-06-callbacks.md

 Host: your_app.example.com
 ```

-Once you've [verified the signed payload](#verifying-the-signed-payload) and [identified the requesting user](#identifying-users), handle any business internal to your app, such as removing the user's data from your app's database.
+Once you've [verified the payload](#verifying-the-signed-payload) and [identified the requesting user](#identifying-users), handle any business internal to your app, such as removing the user's data from your app's database.
 You do not need to send a response.
-## Verifying the signed payload
+## Verifying the payload

 BigCommerce's payload JWTs implement the JWT-JWS specification that the [IETF's](https://www.ietf.org/) [RFC 7515 standard](https://datatracker.ietf.org/doc/html/rfc7515) defines.
 The `signed_payload_jwt` is composed of three distinct **base64URL**-encoded strings concatenated with the `.` character.